Why Period Panties?

 This is especially true when you experience heavy periods, because even with the absorbent style, you run the risk of completely saturating the protective layers, thereby increasing the chances of leakage.

 Also, you’ll need to be aware of the hygiene implications of wearing period panties: it’s a good idea to change the undies during the day, particularly if they start to feel ‘wet.’

 Do the color or nude panties show stains?

-The inside layer of the coloured styles is black, as can be seen by the cross section of the nude High Waist style to the left.
+The inside layer of the coloured styles is black, as can be seen by the cross section of the nude Absorbent Panty style to the left.